Royal Aeronautical Society, No.4 Hamilton Place, London W1J 7BQ

 It will create a common understanding around IWT challenges and identify short-term and long-term technology interventions.
 Appropriate collaborative mechanisms to ensure sustainability going forward will also be considered.

-The first day will involve conservation experts mapping out how elephants/rhinos behave to identify where best to intervene.
-Day two will involve tech experts suggesting options to help protect the animals.
+The session will involve tech experts suggesting options to help protect the animals.